drksn/iter/README.md

 2. Linux kernel: >= 2.6 (inotify for FileMonitor)

 ## Log setting ##
-Some components might print logs.
+Some components might print logs to ```stderr```.

-The default log destination is ```stderr```.

-You can set the log destination for each log level by using:
+You can redirect the log destination of each level by using:
 ```
 iter::SetLogDestination(iter::INFO, "notice.log");
 iter::SetLogDestination(iter::WARN, "warning.log");